Line S9 (Milan suburban railway service): History

 The S9 commenced operation on 24 December 2004, and initially linked Seregno with Milano San Cristoforo.
 Unlike the other lines in the suburban railway service, which offered services at half-hourly intervals, the S9 ran at a frequency of only one train per hour, in a narrower time band (from 07:00 to 20:00).

 Thanks to the activation of the S9, local passenger trains returned to the southern belt line after an absence of 10 years.
-Another peculiarity of the line was that it was the only one in the suburban railway service not to run along the Passante railway.
+Another peculiarity of the line at the time was that it was the only one in the suburban railway service not to run along the Passante railway or through Milano Bovisa (which acts as a link between the Passante and the rest of the railway network).

 Initially, the S9 was managed by TiLo, a company formed ad hoc by Trenitalia and the Swiss Federal Railways.
 In March 2008, Trenitalia became the sole operator.
 Upon the timetable change on 13 December 2009, train services on the line became half-hourly throughout the day.

-In May 2009, following the merger of the Trenitalia's Regional Passenger Division with LeNORD, management of the line was taken over by the merged entity, Trenord.

-On 12 June 2011, the line was extended from Milano San Cristoforo to Albairate-Vermezzo.

-On 9 December 2012, the line was extended from Seregno to Saronno.

-On 11 December 2022 the new station Milano Tibaldi was added.